 Without transparency, there is no trust.
 Without trust, there is no sustained recovery from a crisis.
 There might be some temporary improvements, but it’s all short-lived.
 The roots of corruption have to be pulled up and replaced with seeds that bloom into consistent, honorable leadership.
 That takes time.
 When I stepped in as CEO of an international company on the brink of bankruptcy, we made changes.
 But we didn’t demand instant respect.
 We went to our employees and investors with a message: Don’t trust us; watch us.
 We knew we had to prove it.
 And so will those who lead Brazil forward.

 None of us think our teams or organizations will spiral out of control the way things have in Brazil.
-But it’s worth asking: Are you leading in ways that will prevent that from happening or enable it?Tags: Brazil, CEO, Dilma Rousseff, impeachment, The Workers Party, transparency, trust
+But it’s worth asking: Are you leading in ways that will prevent that from happening or enable it?Tags: Brazil, CEO, corruption, Dilma Rousseff, fraud, impeachment, The Workers Party, transparency, trust